yogeshrnaik/cdac/README.md

 ## CDAC Projects

-All the projects done during CDAC (formerly National Center for Software Technology) course i.e. Post Graduate Diploma in Software technology
+All the projects done during CDAC (formerly National Center for Software Technology) courses namely:
+* Post Graduate Diploma in Software technology
+* Advanced Post Graduate Diploma in Software technology

 ### CPU Scheduling Algorithms Simulation
 This project contains a .C program file that can be used to simulate four CPU Scheduling algorithms namely: